-- Consensual voluntary encounter– If a police officer stops you without a warrant, probable cause, or reasonable suspicion that a crime is afoot and asks a question unrelated to any specific investigationor crime, you may refuse to provide information or to be searched and walk away.
-In reality, it is often difficult to assess whether the officer is conducting an investigation, thus, it is a good idea to be polite and ask the officer, ‘Am I free to go?’
+- Consensual voluntary encounter– If a police officer stops you without a warrant, probable cause, or reasonable suspicion that you committed, are committing, or are about to commit a crime and speaks with you, you may refuse to speak with the officer and walk away.
+In reality, it is often difficult to tell whether the officer is conducting an investigation based on the question he or she asks you; therefore, it is a good idea to be polite and ask the officer, ‘Am I free to go?’
 If the officer says ‘yes,’ then you are free to leave.

-- Arrest– In order to put you under arrest, the police must believe a crime has been committed and that you are the person that committed the crime.
-When the police significantly deprive you of your freedom of movement in order to question you about a crime or take you into custody, you are legally considered under arrest.
-You could be under arrest even though no one has used the word “arrest.”
-In order to be considered under arrest, it must be evident that, under the totality of the circumstances, a reasonable person in your position would feel a restraint of freedom of movement, so that you do not feel free to leave or to terminate the encounter with police. .
+- Arrest– In order to put you under arrest, the police officer must believe you have committed a crime.
+When a police officer significantly deprives you of your freedom of movement or detains you in order to question you about a crime or take you into custody, you are legally considered under arrest.
+You could be under arrest even though the officer has not used the word “arrest.”
+In order to be considered under arrest, it must be evident that, under the totality of the circumstances, a reasonable person in your position would feel that you are not free to leave or end the encounter with police. .

-If you are arrested, the police may search your person and the area within your immediate presence for the purpose of protecting the officer from attack, preventing you from escaping, or discovering the fruits of crime. § 901.21, Fla.
-Stat.
+If you are arrested, the police officer may search your person and the area within your immediate presence for the purpose of protecting the officer from attack, preventing you from escaping, or discovering the fruits of crime.

 § 901.151, Fla.
 Stat. (“stop and frisk” law); see also,

 Terry v.
 Ohio, 392 U.S. 1, 88 S.Ct.
 1868, 20 L.Ed.2d 889 (1968)